Nocardiosis

 Pathophysiology

 Members of the genus Nocardia are aerobic actinomycetes that are ubiquitous saprophytes in soil, decaying organic matter, and fresh and salt water.
-Over 100 species of the genus Nocardia have been identified, more than half of which have been described during the last decade.
+Over 100 species of the genus Nocardia have been identified, more than half of which have been described since the early 2000s.

 When observed microscopically, either in Gram-stained smears of clinical specimens or cultures or on histopathology in tissues, Nocardia organisms are delicate, branching, beaded, filamentous, gram-positive bacteria with a characteristic morphology to a trained observer.